-M.Sc.
-Exam Voting Procedure
+MSc Exam Voting Procedure

-All committee members must vote by filling out and signing the M.Sc.
-Oral Examination Voting Ballot (found on the Departmental web site).
-Abstentions are not permitted.
-Two negative votes result in the failure of the exam.
+All Committee members must vote by filling out and signing the MSc Oral Examination Voting Ballot (also found on the Forms and Links page).
+Abstentions are not permitted, and two negative votes result in the failure of the exam.
 The student may be permitted to stage a second defence.
-If they fail the second defence or are refused a second defence, the department will terminate the student's enrollment in the program and no degree will be obtained.
+If they fail the second defence or are refused a second defence, the department will terminate the student's enrollment in the program and the student will not obtain a degree.

-The Chair of the M.Sc. oral exam must submit a signed copy of the M.Sc.
-Oral Examination Chair's Summary Form to the Graduate Program Administrator immediately after the conclusion of the exam.
-After a successful defence, and after revisions have been completed, the Supervisor must notify the Graduate Program Administrator in writing (by email) that the student has made all the recommended corrections to their thesis.
-Upon receipt of a report from the chair of the Exam Committee and the confirmation from the Supervisor, an "M.Sc.
-Degree Recommendation" form is signed by the Graduate Coordinator and sent to the School of Graduate Studies.
+The Chair of the MSc Oral Exam must submit a signed copy of the MSc Oral Examination Chair's Summary Form (also found on the Forms and Links page) to the Graduate Program Coordinator immediately after the conclusion of the exam.
+After a successful defence and completing revisions, the Supervisor must notify the Graduate

+Program Coordinator in writing (by email) that the student has made all the recommended corrections to their thesis.
+Upon receipt of a report from the chair of the Exam Committee and the confirmation from the Supervisor, an "MSc Degree Recommendation" form is signed by the Graduate Coordinator and sent to the School of Graduate Studies.